The Industry Club champion diversity through apprenticeships

-As a recruiter and a training provider, we’re on a mission to change this and one of our initiatives is via the government’s apprenticeship schemes.
+As a recruiter and a training provider, we’re on a mission to increase diversity within the creative industries and one of our initiatives is via apprenticeship opportunities.
 Taking the Government’s approved apprenticeship schemes, we have tailored them exclusively for the marketing industries.

-We’ve teamed up with specialist apprenticeship provider, The Opportunity Group, to create four unique, highly relevant programmes that are available to employers and apprentices across all major cities in England.
+Since the beginning of 2020 we’ve teamed up with specialist apprenticeship provider, The Opportunity Group, to deliver four unique, highly relevant programmes that are available to employers and apprentices across all major cities in England.

 The story so far